Space law in the UK – Does it apply to you?

 Space Industry Act 2018 (GBR)

 Space activities undertaken in British territory by UK citizens or foreign nationals are regulated by the Space Industry Act 2018 (GBR).
 The Act regulates both orbital and suborbital spaceflight activities.
-As is the case with new Australian legislation, regulations designed to complement and expand on provisions in the Space Industry Act 2018 (GBR) are still being drafted.
+At this stage, regulations designed to complement and expand on provisions of the Space Industry Act 2018 (GBR) are still in the process of being drafted.
+As a result, essential obligations under the Act (such as insurance requirements) remain somewhat ambiguous, at least and until the Regulations exit the drafting stage.

-If you are an Australian entrepreneur interested in conducting space activities from British territory, you will have to comply with rules and conditions contained in the Space Industry Act 2018 (GBR), in addition to any relevant provisions in the Australian Space (Launches and Returns) Act 2018 (AUS).
+If you are an Australian entrepreneur interested in conducting space activities from British territory, keep in mind that you will have to comply with rules and conditions contained in the Space Industry Act 2018 (GBR), in addition to any relevant provisions in the Australian Space (Launches and Returns) Act 2018 (AUS).

 SEEK LEGAL ADVICE IF: